Community Colleges and the Global Economy

 For example, many community colleges have recently created an International Business Associate’s Degree.
 This degree is designed to prepare students for a variety of careers in an international business setting.
 Some of the classes included in this degree program focus on international trade, global markets, macroeconomics, global cultures, and international marketing.

 The goal of the international business degree is to foster an understanding of the increasingly global business practices in the world today.
-Students study how differences of culture impact business practices, such as marketing, advertising, management, organization, and finances.
+Students study how differences in culture impact business practices, such as marketing, advertising, management, organization, and finances.
 Not surprisingly, community colleges offering this degree require students to take a foreign language when they enroll in this program, and they also offer international internships.

 With this type of educational background, students who earn an International Business Associate’s Degree are eligible for a wide variety of global positions.
 For example, a student who graduates with an International Business Associates Degree is set up to succeed as an international human resources manager, an international training and development manager, or even an international operations manager.
 The median annual income for all those positions is approximately $70,000